The Third Alarm (1922 film): Post production

-Emory Johnson would start working on his next film - The West~Bound Limited, released in April 1923.
-This film would feature a train engineer and once again star Ralph Lewis.
-In the years to come, Johnson would glorify mail carriers, newspaper press operators, more train engineers, police officers, Army aviators, and US Navy members.
+This film is the second production under Emory Johnson's F.B.O.
+Contract.
+Johnson would start working on his next film - The West~Bound Limited, in December 1922.
+That film would feature a train engineer and star Ralph Lewis.
+In the years to come, Johnson would glorify mail carriers, newspaper press operators, more train engineers, police officers, Army aviators, and members of the US Navy.

 Music

 In January 1923, a new Fireman's song by Johnnie Tucker was copyrighted.
 In April 1923, Okeh Records cut a recording by the Fire Department of New York and Rega Dance Orchestra.
-The song was composed by Johnnie Tucker with lyrics by Bartley Costello and featured John Stewart, a boy soprano singing "A fire laddie (just like my daddy)."
+The song was composed by Johnnie Tucker with lyrics by Bartley Costello and featured John Stewart, a boy soprano, singing "A fire laddie (just like my daddy)."

 The composer, John Tucker, had been an officer of the New York Fire Department for several years.
 He played both trombone and piano for the Fireman's Quartet, and due to his background, he composed the song for the motion picture The Third Alarm.